Ernest Psichari: Conversion and death

-Perhaps due to emotional and mental stress, he turned increasingly to religion, converting to the Roman Catholic faith in early 1913.
+As Frank Field states, he and other soldiers were impressed by the faith of Muslims when he was in North Africa, and so he turned more and more to religion, and because of that fascination and the certainty that Christianity was the most appropriate religion to the French, he converted to the Catholic faith in early 1913.
 His new faith placed him at odds with his former mentor Péguy, and the two cut off their ties.
 Psichari became a tertiary (lay) member of the Dominican Order and considered becoming a priest.
 Deciding he could better serve his church within the army, he instead followed it to war as a lieutenant, telling a priest at the time "we are not ready, but I have faith in the Sacred Heart".
 He died in the last stand of the French artillery at the Battle of Rossignol.
 Trapped between the German forces and the Semois River, the French gunners fought to the last, firing off the remainder of their ammunition, disabling their guns and killing their limber horses before surrendering.
 Psichari fell whilst defending the guns.

 Psichari's brother, also in arms since 1914, died with the French army in Champagne in 1917.
 Psichari's autobiographical novel, Le Voyage du centurion (The voyage of the centurion), that dealt with his conversion and "retraces his pilgrimage from scepticism to an ardent faith and a total abandonment to God" was published posthumously in 1916.
 A further work, Les voix qui crient dans le désert : souvenirs d'Afrique (Voices crying in the wilderness: memories of Africa), was published in 1920 with a foreword by General Charles Mangin.

 Following his death he was portrayed by Henri Massis, his biographer, as a supporter of the far-right Action Française leader Charles Maurras, though Maritain considered he would have later broken away from the Maurrasians as Maritain did.